clearcare/servant/README.md

 **_ATTENTION!_**

+This is experimental and the API may not be entirely stable.
+Having said that, it's currently being used in production at [Clearcare](http://clearcareonline.com) and as such, is supported well.

-This is highly experimental and in flux.
-Eventually the transport payload should be standardized so that clients/servers can be authored in different languates.
+Eventually the transport payload/structure should be standardized so that clients/servers can be authored in different languages.